mhhnr/learning-docs/docker.md

 44. `--network` - Connect to a network
 45. `--restart` - Restart policy for the container

-Great!
-Here's a Docker challenge for you to work on using Play with Docker:

 ## Challenge: Create a Simple Web Server and Check Its Logs